Lucky Numbers: Box office

 The film, based on a $63 million budget, only grossed $10,890,222.

 Critical reception

 Lucky Numbers earned negative reviews from critics.
-On Rotten Tomatoes it has a rating of 22% based on 97 reviews.
+On Rotten Tomatoes it has a rating of 23% based on 97 reviews.
 The site's consensus states: "Nora Ephron's attempt at dark comedy is an uneven product, both in terms of the direction and the acting.
 The characters are unlikable to the point where you don't care what happens to them, and Ephron condescends to the material."
-On Metacritic it has a score of 31 out of 100 based on reviews from 30 critics, indicating "generally unfavorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade F.
+On Metacritic it has a score of 31 out of 100 based on reviews from 30 critics, indicating "generally unfavorable" reviews.
+Audiences surveyed by CinemaScore gave the film a grade F. It was the third film released in October 2000 to receive the grade, after Dr. T & the Women and Lost Souls, and the fourth overall film released in 2000 to receive the grade, after Eye of the Beholder which was released earlier that same year.